A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Research Methodology

 Our first design requirement concerns system \textit{accuracy}, which represents the non-negotiable foundation of any effective safety-training system.
 In industrial environments, inaccurate or misleading instructions can lead to improper procedures, equipment misuse, and, in the worst cases, fatal accidents.
 A training artifact that compromises factual precision risks undermining the very purpose of hazard education.
 Therefore, every element of the system, whether textual guidance, visual cues, or procedural demonstrations, must convey information that is technically correct, operationally safe, and fully aligned with regulatory and manufacturer standards.
 The following requirement definition captures the above discussion. \begin{quote} \textbf{Design Requirement \#1 (Accuracy)}: Training artifacts must deliver information that is technically correct and operationally safe. \end{quote}

 Our second design requirement concerns system \textit{latency}, reflecting the need for timely and responsive feedback within dynamic manufacturing environments.
 In industrial contexts, hazards can emerge and evolve in seconds, and delayed or sluggish responses can render safety guidance ineffective or even dangerous.
 A training system that fails to deliver instructions, alerts, or assessments in real time risks losing its relevance to the unfolding situation on the shop floor.
-Therefore, any proposed solution must minimize latency in both data processing and user feedback, ensuring that workers receive immediate, context-appropriate information as they interact with machinery or simulated environments.
-Low latency is essential not only for maintaining user engagement and situational awareness but also for reinforcing procedural learning under realistic temporal conditions.
+Therefore, any proposed solution must minimize end-to-end latency in both data processing and user feedback, ensuring that workers receive immediate, context-appropriate information as they interact with machinery or simulated environments.
+Here, latency is defined as the total time from user query submission to \textit{complete} instruction delivery (i.e., full response rendered), not time-to-first-token or generation onset.
+Low end-to-end latency is essential not only for maintaining user engagement and situational awareness but also for reinforcing procedural learning under realistic temporal conditions.
 The following definition summarizes our second design requirement. \begin{quote} \textbf{Design Requirement \#2 (Latency)}: Artifacts must provide timely and responsive feedback, ensuring that safety instructions are rapidly provided under changing conditions in manufacturing environments. \end{quote}

 Our third design requirement concerns the \textit{cost} of deployment and operation, emphasizing the importance of economic accessibility for broad adoption across the manufacturing sector.
 Safety innovation cannot achieve its intended societal impact if the associated technologies are prohibitively expensive to implement, maintain, or scale.
 Many small and medium-sized manufacturers, which account for 98 percent of U.S. manufacturing firms \citep{sba2025facts}, face constrained capital and ``do not have the resources'' to invest in advanced technologies and associated training \citep{armstrong2021advanced}.
 Therefore, training solutions must minimize recurring expenses such as software licensing, hardware requirements, and data-processing costs, without compromising instructional quality or safety integrity. \begin{quote} \textbf{Design Requirement \#3 (Cost)}: Artifacts must minimize deployment and operational costs to ensure affordability and, consequently, adoption across manufacturers of varying sizes. \end{quote}